Basics of Bond Paper Roll

 Bond papers can be used with both inkjet and laser printers.
-People use it to prepare business documents, letterhead, stationery, business forms, handwritten notes, etc. Moreover, in this chapter, we will discuss the following points about the Bond Paper: –
+People use it to prepare business documents, letterhead, stationery, business forms, handwritten notes, etc. Moreover, in this chapter, we will discuss the following points about this durable paper: –

 - Uses of bond paper roll